Ideal-adic completion of quasi-excellent rings (after Gabber): Lifting property, local lifting property, etc.

+Let us remark that the category of Noetherian rings with $\mathbf{P}$ as above is closed under polynomial extensions and homomorphic images~\footnote{Polynomial rings over a $G$-ring are also $G$-rings (cf.\ \cite[Theorem 77]{Ma80}).
+One can prove the same for $Z$-rings in the same way.
+The category of Nagata rings is closed under polynomial extensions, homomorphic images and localizations~(cf.\ \cite[Theorem 72]{Ma80}).}.

+By Nagata-Ratliff theorem (\cite[Theorem 3.1]{Rat}), PSEP holds for $\mathbf{P}=$ universally catenary.
+In 1975, Marot \cite{Ma75} proved that LP holds for $\mathbf{P}=$ Nagata.
+In 1979, Rotthaus \cite{Rott79} proved that LLP holds for $\mathbf{P}=$ $G$-ring.
+Hence, LLP holds for $\mathbf{P}=$ quasi-excellent.
+In 1981, Nishimura \cite{Nishimura81} found an example, and proved that ICP does not hold for $\mathbf{P}=$ $G$-ring.
+In 1982, Greco \cite{Gre82} found an example, and proved that LLP does not hold for both $\mathbf{P}=$ universally catenary and $\mathbf{P}=$ excellent.
+In 1987, Nishimura-Nishimura (\cite[Theorem A]{Nishimura87}) proved that LP holds for $\mathbf{P}=$ Nagata $Z$-ring.
+They also proved that LP holds for $\mathbf{P}=$ quasi-excellent, if the ring contains a field of characteristic $0$ (\cite[Theorem B]{Nishimura87}).
+As in Main~Theorem~\ref{MT1}, Gabber proved that LP holds for $\mathbf{P}=$ quasi-excellent in general.

+Remark that PSEP and ICP hold for $\mathbf{P}=$ excellent since they hold for both $\mathbf{P}=$ quasi-excellent and $\mathbf{P}=$ universally catenary.
+Thus Main~Theorem~\ref{MT2} follows.

 \begin{acknowledgement} The authors are grateful to Professor O. Gabber for permitting us to write this paper.
-The authors are also grateful to Professor J. Nishimura for listening to the proof of the main theorem and providing us with useful suggestions kindly. \end{acknowledgement}
+The authors are also grateful to Professor J. Nishimura for listening to the proof of the main theorem and providing us with useful suggestions kindly.
+We also thank the referees for valuable comments.
+The first author was partially supported by the Ministry of Education, Science, Sports and Culture, Grant-in-Aid for Scientific Research (C), 2015-2018（15K04828).
+The second author was partially supported by the Ministry of Education, Science, Sports and Culture, Grant-in-Aid for Scientific Research (C), 2018-2021（18K03257). \end{acknowledgement}